skip to main |

 I had a patient expire on Sunday afternoon.
 First time it's ever happened to me when I was actually there for the whole thing.
 We knew it was going to happen soon on Saturday, when her O2 saturation dropped into the 80's.
 After lunch on Sunday it was in the 50's, with a ventilator.
 We called in the family.
 When the sats got into the 30's we turned off the monitor.
 Then she coded.

 Her color drained almost instantly.
 Her face turned to an ash gray color.
 A black-green fluid bubbled out of her mouth when we pulled the vent tube.
 Serous fluid started to pour out of every opening in her body: eyes, nose, wounds, IV site, everywhere.
 Her eyes rolled back into her head; the whites also now gray.
 The body was already stiff from her severe third-spacing.
+We tried to stop the spouts of fluid and clean her up before allowing her family to view her.
+People crammed into the small ICU room to say goodbye.

 An hour and a half later the funeral home arrived.
 Her body was strapped onto a stretcher and covered with a velvet cover from the funeral home.
 When she was being moved, I noticed that her blood had settled to her backside, which was purple.
 It was still warm.
 Her front side was cool.